 One of the most thrilling things to do in Austin in fall, the City Limits Music Festival is an annual event that takes place in early October.
 Held in Zilker Park, this festival usually spans across two consecutive weekends.

 Now, there’s no doubt that tickets can be eye-wateringly expensive, especially if you opt for the platinum package, but then again, this is easily the most acclaimed event in the city.
-Think the Texan version of Coachella!
+Think the Texan version of Coachella, so it’s no surprise this is one of the top festivals in the US!

 The Austin City Limits Festival has no less than eight stages and 130 bands spread across the park.
 These stages feature various musical groups including hIp-hop, electronic, folk, country, indie, and rock.
 Unlike other music festivals, outside refreshments are permitted- and yes, that includes alcoholic drinks.